Skip to main content

 If the person had a Will, then this will name those appointed to complete this duty (the executors).

-If there is no Will then this makes matters more complex and the next of kin must apply for letters of administration so that they can complete Probate for the deceased.
+If there is no Will, then this makes matters more complex and the next of kin must apply for letters of administration so that they can complete Probate for the deceased.

 Unfortunately, at a time when you need to grieve, this complex and time-consuming task may feel like too much to take on.
 Our members will be able to complete this process on your behalf and help shoulder some of the immense burden following a loved one’s death.

-Search for a Best member today and look out for members which list Probate under their list of services.
+Search for a BEST member today and look out for members which list Probate under their list of services.

 Who is responsible for obtaining probate?

-The executor of the deceased person’s will is responsible for obtaining probate.
+The executor of the deceased person’s Will is responsible for obtaining probate.
 In cases where a person dies without nominating an executor, the responsibility usually passes on to the next of kin.

-Whoever applies for probate will have to distribute the estate according to the terms stipulated within the will after paying all outstanding debts and taxes.
+Whoever applies for probate will have to distribute the estate according to the terms stipulated within the Will after paying all outstanding debts and taxes.

 Will I need to attend court for probate?